DylanLem/IDKROGUE/README.md

   - Sprite Manager: Static class that behaves as a data-bucket for loaded sprites, and can be called to load them as well
   - Scene Manager: Tracks what's happening in the current scene.
 Includes data such as entities, world data, and the player
   - Draw Manager: Handles all drawables, sorts them by relevant info such as shader (to reduce GPU calls).
 Main job is to keep draw calls at peak efficiency

+<i> Latest Milestone: Added Content + Scene Manager to track important data in your game
 ________________________________________________________________________________

 <b>SHADER SYSTEM</b>